ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * Kill xscreensaver (otherwise, do-release-upgrade in the next step will prompt you to do so):
 `sudo pkill xscreensaver`

-* Initiate upgrade to 14.04:
+* Initiate upgrade to Ubuntu 14.04:
 `sudo do-release-upgrade`

 * Follow the prompts.
 If you receive a prompt regarding xscreensaver, select OK.
 You may receive prompts regarding files that have changed like the following: